CommunityDragon/awesome-league/README.md

 * [Ancient Chimes](https://github.com/ulgg/ancient-chimes) - Export your friends list into a text file.

-* [Blitz App](https://blitz.gg/) - All in one assistant that provides information about team, imports runes and item builds.
+* [Blitz App](https://blitz.gg/) - All in one assistant that provides information about the team, imports runes, and item builds.

 * [Crescendo](https://github.com/molenzwiebel/crescendo) - Allows you to mute the annoying PHOOOOM sound when you accept the game.